alecruz0/challenges/matrix-rotation/Readme.md

+#Instructions
-Instructions: on terminal type runn, then ./rotation <filename>
+On terminal type run, then ./rotation <filename>